 There are ways to manage stressful jobs.
 Here, social care and support workers share their well-being tips:

 Leave work at work

-Russo learnt how to keep work and her personal life separate the hard way.
+Russo learned how to keep work and her personal life separate the hard way.
 She says you need to establish boundaries—and stick to them.
-“Turn your work phone off, leave on time and debrief beforehand if you need to.
+“Turn your work phone off, leave on time, and debrief beforehand if you need to.
 Unfortunately, if you are in the care sector, work follows you!
-Surround yourself with supportive friends, and learn to say ‘no’ to friends and family who expect emotional labour from you.
-Don’t underestimate how tiring, draining and triggering this can be,” she said.
+Surround yourself with supportive friends, and learn to say ‘no’ to friends and family who expect emotional labor from you.
+Don’t underestimate how tiring, draining, and triggering this can be,” she said.